 The Noise Level visualization is one of the PRO visualizations available only for the Pro and Enterprise versions of NetSpot on macOS.

-If your noise levels are too high, see Troubleshooting High Noise Level for strategies to correct it.
-NetSpot PRO users also have access to Automated Troubleshooting, to help identify and fix noise issues.
+If your noise levels are too high, see Troubleshooting High Noise Level for strategies to correct this issue.
+NetSpot PRO and Enterprise users also have access to Automated Troubleshooting, to help identify and fix noise issues.

 There are several ways you can adjust this heatmap view: